ABC-iRobotics/GTPR-Generalized-Triangle-Parallel-Delta-Robot/README.md

 # Necessary Files
 All files used are open-source:
  - Olivier (2021).
 PLOTCUBE (https://www.mathworks.com/matlabcentral/fileexchange/15161-plotcube), MATLAB Central File Exchange.
 Retrieved September 7, 2021.
 (Used for plotting the workspace, which is made up of cubes, Thank you Olivier!)

+# Inventor Model
+These files are for making a realized, prototype version of the robot, with complete assembly.

 # Acknowledgement
 We acknowledge the financial support of this work by the Hungarian State and the European Union under the  EFOP-3.6.1-16-2016-00010 project.